 Get team members to send requests through the platform and approve or deny requests in one click – time off overlaps are flagged automatically and allowances reset themselves as you go.

-Another way of getting the hassle of manual tasks out of the way is to get a self-serve onboarding process.
+Another way of getting the hassle of manual tasks out of the way is to get an automated onboarding process.
 Instead of communicating via email and constantly chasing your new starter for documents, send them a one-click invite onto the platform where they can complete their own admin.

 On top of that, you get a nice way of showing them around your company with the possibility to personalise your onboarding flow.